daniel-isidro/hot_n_pop_song_machine/README.md

 ![web_app](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/web_app.png)

-Then you get the probability of the song being hot and popular if it was released today, and below you can play an audio sample of the song and see the cover of the corresponding album (NOTE: not all tracks include an audio sample due to copyright).
+Then you get the **probability** of the song being hot and popular if it was released today, and below you can play an **audio sample** of the song and see the **cover** of the corresponding album (NOTE: some tracks do not include an audio sample due to copyright reasons).

 # References